 JOIN OUR COMMUNITY

+Cheryl shares how “Suitcase Stories” told by immigrants can breakdown social barriers and prejudices in unexpected ways.
 Cheryl has devoted her career to advancing immigrant integration and storytelling.
-She currently works at the International Institute of New England as Director of Suitcase Stories, a program that raises the profile of refugee and immigrant experiences.
+She currently works at the International Institute of New England as Director of “Suitcase Stories”, a program that raises the profile of refugee and immigrant experiences.
 Cheryl wrote and acted in the one woman show, Checkered Floors, documenting her experience with 2,500 Somali refugees in Maine.

 Don is the Founding Director of the Wyss Institute at Harvard University, as well as a professor in its Medical and Engineering Schools, where he leads a multifaceted effort to develop breakthrough bioinspired technologies to advance healthcare and improve sustainability.
 His scientific contributions have been exhibited in museums around the world, and one creation was named Design of the Year in 2015 and is included in MoMA’s permanent collection.
 Don’s work breaks down boundaries between science, art and design.

+The ALS Ice Bucket Challenge was an unprecedented viral event that enabled John and other scientists to vastly accelerate the pace of research in the causes and potential treatments for ALS.
+With respect and humor, John shares his first-hand experience with the Bucket Challenge phenomenon.
 John is a Professor of Neurology at UMASS Medical School who has focused on using innovative technologies to identify genes contributing to Amyotrophic Lateral Sclerosis (ALS).
 He is a key member of an international consortium that is sequencing the genomes of over 20,000 people to find novel genes contributing to ALS.
 John has received several million dollars from the ALS Association that was raised through the 2014 ALS Ice Bucket Challenge.